Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Introduction

-Since no code admits a universal transversal set of gates, we are forced to find alternate routes.
-A popular approach is the distillation of noisy \emph{magic states}~\cite{bravyi:2005:universal} (for which 2D color codes are well suited).
+Since no code admits a universal set of transversal gates, we are forced to find alternate routes.
+A popular approach is the distillation of noisy \emph{magic states}~\cite{bravyi:2005:universal} (for which 2D color codes are well suited since the whole Clifford group is transversal).
 It has the advantage of its quite general applicability, but the disadvantage that most resources end up being used for distillation, rather than the intended computation.
 More efficient techniques are thus desirable, and in this regard two recent developments have been the \emph{gauge fixing} technique~\cite{paetznick:2013:universal} and the concatenation of different codes~\cite{jochym:2014:concatenated}.

 But tricks to recover universal sets of gates have long been known.
 In \cite{knill:1996:threshold} a code is considered such that the CNot and $R_3$ gates are transversal and the initialization and measurement in the computational and Hadamard rotated basis requires only transversal operations and error correction.
 This suffices to complete the universal gate set with the Hadamard gate, at the price that each Hadamard requires an ancillary encoded qubit.
 The same technique applies to 3D color codes; indeed, it motivated their introduction.
 From a practical perspective, however, 3D color codes pose two difficulties.
 One is the mentioned requirement of ancillas.
 The other is that the error-detecting measurements can involve each dozens of qubits: generally speaking, operations involving more qubits tend to be more unreliable and lengthy.